I’m going to show how easy using antiques in the garden is and the 5 things to keep your eye out for when you are shopping.

 It’s housed in an old barn and is just so much fun to walk through.

-Here are 5 Things To Look For:
+Here Are 5 Things To Look For When Antiquing

 1. Metal Garden Decor

 The first thing to keep your eye out for is any kind of metal garden decor…well because it’s already made for a garden!!
 The thing is, you will never get such a great patina if you buy a new piece.
-Look around for old planters, armillary, garden statues, and bird baths.

 I fell in love with this armillary… oh, that chippy green paint!!
 It would look darling in the center of a bed of herbs or lavender, wouldn’t it??